wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

 ## Managing Notification templates

+### Managing EMAIL Notification templates

 The email notification templates are stored in the `IS_HOME>/repository/conf/email/email-admin-config.xml` file and they can be edited using the Management Console.

 !!! tip
     The **PasswordReset**, **passwordResetSucess** and **resendPasswordReset** templates are used to send email notifications.
-You can edit and customize the email template.
+You can edit and customize the email templates.
 For more information, see [Customizing Automated Emails](../../learn/customizing-automated-emails).

+### Managing SMS Notification templates

 The templates for SMS notifications are stored in the registry.
-Follow the following steps to edit the sms notification template.
+Follow the steps below to edit the existing sms notification templates.

 1. Log in to the Management Console and click `Main> Registry> Browse`.